TerralanMira/Resonant-reality/docs/field/human.md

 - Cross-link to **`docs/field/earth.md`** for planetary rhythms.
 - Add data sets: HRV studies, EEG–Schumann overlays.
 - Connect to **simulations**: e.g., brain–earth resonance models, coherence wave propagation.
 ---

+## Feedback Loop: Earth ↔ Human ↔ Civic ↔ Cosmos

+The resonance framework is not linear but cyclical —
+each layer entrains, modulates, and amplifies the others.
+Below is a systems sketch in Markdown/ASCII form:
+      ┌──────────┐
+      │  COSMOS  │
+      └────┬─────┘
+           │
+           ▼
+    ┌────────────┐
+    │   EARTH    │
+    │  Fields    │
+    └────┬───────┘
+         │
+         ▼
+    ┌────────────┐
+    │   HUMAN    │
+    │  Rhythms   │
+    └────┬───────┘
+         │
+         ▼
+    ┌────────────┐
+    │   CIVIC    │
+    │  Systems   │
+    └────┬───────┘
+         │
+         ▼
+      (loops back)
+      - **Cosmos → Earth**: Solar, lunar, and galactic inputs drive geomagnetic and atmospheric resonance.
+- **Earth → Human**: Schumann and geomagnetic rhythms entrain brainwaves, HRV, breath cycles.
+- **Human → Civic**: Coherence practices scale into governance, economy, and culture.
+- **Civic → Cosmos**: Coordinated human activity generates detectable EM and atmospheric perturbations.

+### Implication
+Every practice — from meditation to policy design — is a tuning fork.
+Each node is a **feedback point**:
+- A coherent Earth stabilizes humans.
+- Coherent humans shape civic systems.
+- Civic systems, in resonance, broadcast into the wider cosmos.

+---

+📎 Next Steps: Cross-reference this loop in `sims/index.md` with explicit simulation maps.
+---

 > The human is the **bridge node**: